Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 All good news.

-Except, it is not compatible with SmartTV’s or gaming consoles.
+Except, it still has limited compatibility with SmartTVs or gaming consoles.
 Not officially, anyway.

-Customer support said that there’s a workaround if you connect them to a router using BVPN.
+Customer support suggests there’s a workaround if you connect them to a router using BlackVPN.

-Since BlackVPN operates on OpenVPN (including the BlackVPN app itself), there are not actually any actual apps to install on your smartphone and tablet.
-Instead, you have to do setups with the OpenVPN app, and then connect manually to servers by installing the servers.
+Since BlackVPN operates on OpenVPN (including the BlackVPN app itself), there aren’t actually any dedicated apps to install on some devices.
+Instead, you have to configure connections manually using OpenVPN or other protocols, which can be cumbersome for less tech-savvy users.

 On the plus side, you can use the same BlackVPN account on up to seven devices at the same time.